 Across partners and across disciplines, and working with business and other research users, we will co-design research to deliver appropriate solutions for Africa, building on cutting-edge solutions to addressing the global challenges around safe and sustainable water use.

-Recirculate includes a very substantial training element, including focused training events at LU Ghana (Accra) and 6-8 week “residences” at Lancaster University.
+RECIRCULATE includes a very substantial training element, including focused training events in Africa and 4-8 week “residences” at Lancaster University.

 Eco-innovation delivers the goals of sustainable and equitable societies and economies, including sustainable development.
 Eco-innovation is a route to delivering the “green economy”, which the World Bank estimates had a global value of $3.4 trillion in 2015, predicted to grow to more than $8 trillion by 2025.